-RFID technology can be used in medicine and healthcare to track movement of medical equipment, update medicine stock and authorized access for medical professionals.
-A simple RFID tag on patient’s wrist does not require scanning (like barcode scan); it helps medical practitioners to efficiently handle patients for different procedures.
+RFID technology can be used in medicine and healthcare to track the movement of medical equipment, update medicine stock, and authorize access for medical professionals.
+A simple RFID tag on a patient’s wrist does not require scanning (like a barcode scan); it helps medical practitioners efficiently handle patients for different procedures.

-Implementation of RFID technology facilitates hospitals to improve efficiency, avoid errors during medication and better customer satisfaction.
-An RFID can store more data like personal information, allergy to some medicine, chronic conditions like diabetes etc.
+Implementation of RFID technology facilitates hospitals to improve efficiency, avoid errors during medication, and increase customer satisfaction.
+An RFID can store more data like personal information, allergies to some medicines, chronic conditions like diabetes, etc.

-Furthermore, RFID implementation can reduce wait time during busy hours in hospitals and clinics.
+Furthermore, RFID implementation can reduce wait time in hospitals and clinics during busy hours.
 Healthcare personnel can track the patient’s location within hospitals and guide them for other procedures if necessary.

-Pharmaceutical companies use RFID technology to prevent counterfeit products reaching the market.
+Pharmaceutical companies use RFID technology to prevent counterfeit products from reaching the market.

 4. Logistics and shipping

-RFID tags were primarily developed to improve efficiency of logistics and shipping.
-Manual recording of inventory movements are not feasible for larger quantity of items from warehouse, manufacturing and storage area.
+RFID tags were primarily developed to improve the efficiency of logistics and shipping.
+Manual recording of inventory movements is not feasible for larger quantities of items from the warehouse, manufacturing, and storage area.

 RFID readers can easily read hundreds of tags within seconds with accuracy.
-Once the items move out a warehouse premises, data will be updated to the database without manual action.
+Once the items move out of the warehouse premises, data will be updated in the database without manual action.

 RFID gates are used for inventory management in big warehouse storage areas.
 RFID readers installed on the gates will record inventory movement in and out of a warehouse location.